 Using a credit card

-- Tip: Credit cards offer up to a number of interest free days (usually up to 55).
-You can make interest free purchases if you pay your account in full by the statement due date.
+- Tip: Credit cards offer up to a number of interest-free days (usually up to 55).
+You can make interest-free purchases if you pay your account in full by the statement due date.

 Using a travel prepaid card

-- Tip: Prepaid travel cards offer other benefits to travellers such as a separating your travel funds from your savings or line of credit and you get two cards when you open an account in case the first card is lost or stolen.
+- Tip: Prepaid travel cards offer other benefits to travellers such as a separating your travel funds from your savings or line of credit, and you get two cards when you open an account in case the first card is lost or stolen.

-Using a traveller’s cheques
+Using traveller’s cheques

 - Tip: You can cash American Express traveller’s cheques for no commission at the American Express exchange office in Wenceslas Square, Prague.

 While cards are widely accepted in Prague, there are more than a handful of times when you’ll need cash — markets, hole-in-the-wall bars, small transactions at stores and in rural areas.

 - Tip: Tipping is expected in Prague and should be given unless the service wasn’t up to standard.
 We recommended adding 10% – 15% for good service.
 But, remember that leaving money on the table is considered rude!